Bridge Firewall Configuration

 Note

-Important note about default-actions: If default action for any base chain is not defined, then the default action is set to accept for that chain.
-For custom chains, if default action is not defined, then the default-action is set to drop.
+Important note about default-actions: If the default action for any base chain is not defined, then the default action is set to accept for that chain.
+For custom chains, if the default action is not defined, then the default-action is set to drop.

 Firewall Logs